 Which type of foundation is best for my skin type?

 Oily Skin or Combination Skin: These skin types work well with matte powder or liquid foundations that are marketed as: Oil Free / Oil Absorbent / or Matte.
 They often dry to a powdery finish, and contain ingredients that help absorb excess oil throughout the day.
-Try L’Oreal Infallible Pro Matte or Estee Lauder Double Wear.
+Try L’Oreal Infallible Pro Matte Foundation or Estee Lauder Double Wear.

 Acne Prone Skin: If you suffer from breakouts and blackheads, water based foundations work best, as they are unlikely to clog pores.
 Stay away from any foundations that feel heavy, waxy or thick.
 Try Tarte Cosmetic’s Rainforest of the Sea, and apply with a brushor sponge, or go with Dinair Natural Foundation which can be applied either with finger tips or an airbrush spray gun.
 These two formulas are water-resistant and provide excellent coverage, while feeling feather light on the skin.

 Dry skin: Dehydrated skin types fare better with moisturizing foundations, marketed as having a dewy / luminous / or moisturizing finish.
 Try Maybelline’s Fit Me Dewy & Smooth or Giorgio Armani Luminous Silk Foundation.
 If your skin is aging and needs a lift, try Estee Lauder Perfectionist used to be the go-to foundation.
 Sadly they have since discontinued this favorite, but they've added a new serum to their repertoire: Perfectionist Pro Firm & Lift.
 You can apply this under any foundation for an instant facelift and a younger looking you!

 Step 3 - Apply Blurring Powder

 What can blur powder do to help my complexion?